mddazure/azure-vwan-security-microhack/README.md

 ![image](images/firewall-policies.png)

-Modify `microhack-fw-parent-policy` so that connectity between spoke-1-vm and spoke-3-vm is no longer blocked by either firewall.
+Modify `microhack-fw-parent-policy` so that traffic between spoke-1-vm and spoke-3-vm is no longer blocked by either firewall.

 Now navigate back to the West Europe Hub and click Effective Routes.
 Under Choose resource type select Azure Firewall and under Resource `microhack-we-hub-firewall`:

 ![image](images/we-fw-eff-rts.png)

-Inspect the route table, observe routes for directly connected and cross-hub spoke routes,
+Inspect the route table, observe routes for directly connected and cross-hub spoke routes.

 ## Task 3: Secure Branch-to-Branch traffic
-Connect simulated Branch locations `onprem` and `onprem-2` by running these shell scripts from the `./azure-vwan-security-microhack/templates` directory in Cloud Shell:
+Connect simulated Branch locations `onprem` and `onprem-2` to the West Europe Hub, by running these shell scripts from the `./azure-vwan-security-microhack/templates` directory in Cloud Shell:

 `./connect-branch.sh`